 Start your full day exploring the wondrous sights this linchpin of the Old Silk Road has to offer.
-Among architectural features considered universally iconic, you'll stand amid Registan Square, pay respects to the Shah-i-Zinda Mausoleum, Tamerlane's burial place under the azure dome of Gur-e-Amir, as well as marvelling at one of Islam's most grandiloquent mosques: the Bibi Khanym.
+Among architectural features considered universally iconic, you'll stand amid Registan Square, pay respects to the Shah-i-Zinda Mausoleum, Tamerlane's burial place under the azure dome of Gur-e-Amir, as well as standing before Bibi Khanym, a contender for Uzbekistan's most graceful mosque.

 Evening at rest in your hotel with dinner.

 Meal plan: Breakfast, lunch & dinner

 Samarkand is one of the oldest inhabited cities in Central Asia, with evidence of human activity stretching back over 40,000 years to the late Paleolithic era.
 The city itself is 2,700 years old.
 Falling variously under Greek, Persian, Arab, Turkic and Mongol rule throughout its history, it prospered greatly as a key junction on the Silk Road and reached its golden age under the rule of Timur.
 The city's backdrop of madrassas, mosques and mausoleums highlights its rich medieval history.
 Today it is Uzbekistan's second largest city and was granted UNESCO World Heritage status in 2001.

 Registan Square lies at the heart of the city of Samarkand.
 Three of the square’s four sides are framed by grand madrassa buildings that were built between the 14th and 16th centuries, each with a unique design that displays traditional oriental architecture.
 All were active until the 1920s, when the Soviets shut them down.
 Registan translates to “sandy place”, as the central square was covered by sand and functioned largely as a trading market before the three madrassas were built.